Sevillanojr3/HPC/README.md

 - Execution time for each implementation
 - Speedup compared to sequential implementation
 - Performance scaling with different thread counts
-- Comparison between OpenMP and CUDA implementations
+- Comparison between OpenMP, MPI, and CUDA implementations

 ## Notes